The ultimate conspiracy theory that I actually believe

 My point behind what I said about conspiracy theories is this: the government and many other people want you to fall into the trap of labeling "different thinking" as a conspiracy theory.

-This has led to a lot of problems.
+This has led to many problems.

 Here's an example:

-Vaxxers versus Anti-Vaxxers
+Vaxxers versus anti-vaxxers

 The problem is, we've labeled the anti-vaxxer group as conspiracy theorists.
 And plenty of them are, but this has caused the divide (can you think of any other divides in our country?
 I can name a few).

 All I am asking is that you think for yourself here.
-If you literally just read the pamphlet the doctor hands you about whichever vaccine is in question, you’ll seen that some of them are much more dangerous than helpful.
+If you literally just read the pamphlet the doctor hands you about whichever vaccine is in question, you’ll see that some of them are much more dangerous than helpful.
 That being said, plenty of them are great and necessary.

 Being divided into the two groups of vaxxers and anti-vaxxers is just as dangerous as the divide between conservatives and liberals.